-The Micronutrient Forum welcomes the submission of original research in the form of abstracts for presentation at the Micronutrient Forum 5th Global Conference 2020 in Bangkok, Thailand, 23rd – 27th, March 2020.
-The submission deadline is 12th July 2019.
+The Micronutrient Forum would like to thank all who submitted their original research in the form of abstracts for presentation at the Micronutrient Forum 5th Global Conference 2020 in Bangkok, Thailand, 23rd – 27th, March 2020.

 To submit an abstract, and for guidelines and instructions, visit our online platform at: https://www.mnf2020abstracts.com

 Abstracts will be accepted for either oral or poster presentation and successful presenters will be notified by the Micronutrient Forum Secretariat:

 - Oral presentations: Presentation of abstracts, either 10 to 20 minutes in length, will be included in 90-minute program sessions that will be outlined in the conference program.
 These sessions are organized around a conference theme and feature outstanding and latest state-of-the-art research.

 - Poster presentations: Poster presentations will also take place each day during the conference and presenters will have the opportunity to present their posters between 13h00 and 14h00 from Tuesday to Friday.